Theomat/theomat.github.io/_pages/about.md

   - /about.html
 ---

-Starting in January 2025, I will a postdoc in the [DiverSE][DIVERSE] team in Rennes.
+Starting in January 2025, I will be a postdoc in the [DiverSE][DIVERSE] team in Rennes.
 I defended my PhD thesis entitled "Scaling Domain Agnostic Techniques for Program Synthesis" on 10/12/2024, I was supervised by [Nathanaël Fijalkow][NATH] in [LaBRI][LABRI].
 You can find my [slides](./files/slides_thesis.pdf) and my manuscript.

-You can send me an email at `theomatricon@gmail.com`, since I am currently moving two labs please at least CC my gmail adress.
+You can send me an email at `theomatricon@gmail.com`, since I am currently moving between two labs please at least CC my gmail adress.

 **Feel free to send me a mail just to chat about some interesting work, not necessarily yours!**